Tom Izzo handling of Michigan State basketball big men problem at center of epic collapse

 EAST LANSING — Xavier Booker gazed into the stands to absorb the surreal scene, his first career collegiate start about to get underway.

-Minutes earlier, the Breslin Center crowed built from a murmur to a din.
+Minutes earlier, the Breslin Center crowd built from a murmur to a din.
 It was a moment he dreamed about, a moment Michigan State basketball fans clamored for.
 All season.

 “When coach told me that, I was excited,” he recalled, saying Tom Izzo approached him Monday or Tuesday last week about joining the starting lineup.
 “I was ready to go.”